mrkaleArduinoLib/gbj_appbucket/README.md

 None

 #### Returns
-Time period since recent bucket tip for detecting a rainfall finish.
+Time period since recent bucket tip for detecting a rainfall finish in minutes.

 #### See also
 [setDelay()](#setDelay)